helloSystem/docs/user/getting-started.md

 ### Virtualization environments

+We recommend running helloSystem on real hardware ("bare metal") if possible.
+This should give you the best possible performance and hardware support.

 Users have reported success in running helloSystem in the following virtualization environments:

 * VirtualBox host (on FreeBSD and on macOS), known to work in BIOS and EFI mode